Zachary Olsen was hired as the Berry College assistant men's lacrosse coach in the September 2017.

 While at Augustana, Olsen helped the team compile a 25-12 overall record.
 He also coached 15 all-conference players, leading the program to a spot in the NCAA tournament for the first time in program history.

 Olsen is a graduate of Aurora University, where he was a four-year founding member of the men’s lacrosse program.
 A two year captain, and four year starter at Aurora, he compiled a record of 56-18 on the field for the Spartans, finishing his career with four MLC tournament appearances, two MLC Championships and two sweet-sixteen appearances.

-Ken Byers returns for his sixth year as an assistant coach for the Berry College Vikings in 2016-17.
+Ken Byers returns for his seventh year as an assistant coach for the Berry College Vikings in 2017-18.
 Coach Byers was with the Berry College program during its initial seasons and has helped take a young start-up program into one that has played in the Conference Championship in two of its last four years.
 Byers has spent time with both coaching staffs and continues to strengthen the foundation of the program, while also taking it to new heights.

 Recently Byers took a team composed largely of Berry College student-athletes on a trip to the European Alps where they competed in friendly contests with the Austrian National team, Slovakian National team and a Munich men's team.

 Prior to arriving at Berry, Byers established a nationally recognized MCLA program at Kennesaw State University.
 His six year KSU career record is 61-28.
 Coach Byers was selected as the SELC Coach of the Year in 2009 and 2011.
 His 2010 KSU squad was awarded the James "Ace" Adams award for sportsmanship.